Camcameron/samplecodeProject/README.md

 You also probably want to detect other events such as the QuitEvent, which detects if the upper right red x is clicked.
 If you don't handle this event, your program won't close properly upon clicking the exit button.
 More details on what events you can detect can be found in SDL's api documentation; http://www.libsdl.org/release/SDL-1.2.15/docs/html/eventstructures.html .

+### Rendering an Image

+Perhaps the biggest flaw with rust-sdl2.0 right now is that it doesn't provide support for loading images.
+However, we can draw some basic shapes and surfaces to the screen.

 #### "Final" Notes

 While Rust's SDL bindings are an in progress work, they work very well, and are a good match if you're looking to design anything utilizing graphics.